This post may have affiliate links. If you click one of these links and make a purchase, we will be paid a commission at no additional cost to you.

 A pressure canner also comes with a canning rack to keep your jars from breaking as they’re processed.

 Pressure canners are expensive though.
-I was lucky enough to find one at Goodwill recently.
+I was lucky enough to find one at Goodwill.
 Before using a used one, make sure to bring it into your county’s extension office so they can check the pressure for you.
 Call ahead to make sure they offer this service.